Chnapy/picsou-dashboard/README.md

 You can see database rules [here](./database.rules.json).
 They allow database access only on auth users that are in the whitelist.

-Some external services are used to get some fresh data (current stock price, gold price, etc).
+Some external services are used to get fresh data (current stock price, gold price, etc).
 More infos below.

 ## Setup